modmore/Omnicasa/readme.md

 A [Scheduler](https://modmore.com/extras/scheduler/) task is provided to synchronise data from the API with a local database.
 Make sure Scheduler is installed before installing the Omnicasa package to have it registered, and that Scheduler is set up with a cron job to run in the background.

-Then, just schedule it once via the Scheduler dashboard to kick off a recurring full synchronisation.
+Then, schedule the omnicasa task once via the Scheduler dashboard to kick off a recurring full synchronisation.
+It will run automatically every 30 minutes after that.

 A dashboard widget is also provided.
 Add it to your dashboard to see synchronisation status and to trigger an extra synchronisation on-demand.
+This on-demand synchronisation also requires Scheduler.

+## Authentication

+Add the customer name and password, provided by your Omnicasa account manager, into the `omnicasa.customerName` and `omnicasa.customerPassword` system settings respectively.

 ## Listing properties